Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/07 Chapter - Gameplay in Depth.md

 ### Conflict Using Moves
 If you are taking an action in opposition to an ally and want to resolve this conflict through a move, you can use this process:

-- You both describe what you are doing to act against or resist your ally, and Face Danger (page 60) using an appropriate stat.
+- You both describe what you are doing to act against or resist your ally, and [[Face Danger]] using an appropriate stat.
 - If at least one of you scores a hit, determine who gains control of the outcome by comparing your level of success (strong hit > weak hit > miss).
 If you both have the same level of success, use your action score (you action die + stat + any adds) as a tie-breaker.
 If you are still tied, envision how your actions lead to a complete stalemate.
 - Whoever gains control of the outcome decides which of the two moves should be resolved.
 The result of the other move is ignored.
 - If neither of you scored a hit, resolve the miss for both moves.
 Each of you must Pay the Price.